Our team

 I am interested in using Drosophila melanogaster to investigate the molecular and genetic underpinnings of nutrient balancing and food choice.
 I completed my undergraduate degree in Experimental Psychology at the University of Oxford, before transitioning towards biological and genetic neuroscience in my PhD.
 For this I received a Wellcome Trust studentship funding to phenotype a rodent model of psychiatric risk through copy number variation at Cardiff University, supervised by Dominic Dwyer and Jeremy Hall.
 I joined the Croset lab in 2022 where I have been purifying and sequencing cells from neuronal subtypes involved in reward processing and feeding behaviour.
 When not in the lab you can find me cooking, hiking, and petting every cat I see.

-Driven by an instinctive curiosity in the natural world, I first studied Zoology at the University of Aberdeen in north-east Scotland where I developed a particular interest in evolution and genetics.
-To explore these interests further, I relocated to Scotland’s capital to study my MSc in Evolutionary Genetics at the University of Edinburgh, where my thesis research involved investigating the genomic correlates of recombination rate in Lepidoptera using WGS data.
-I am largely interested in understanding the genetic and molecular bases of complex traits, and my PhD research will involve exploring how the dopamine transporter influences learning and forgetting behaviour in Drosophila, alongside the molecular consequences of dopamine transport dysregulation.
+Driven by an instinctive curiosity in the natural world, I first studied Zoology at the University of Aberdeen where I developed an interest in evolution and genetics.
+To explore these interests further, I relocated to Scotland’s capital to study my MSc in Evolutionary Genetics at the University of Edinburgh, where my thesis research involved investigating the genomic correlates of recombination rate in Lepidoptera using WGS data in the Lohse lab.
+I am largely interested in understanding the genetic and molecular bases of complex traits, and my PhD research involves investigating the role of dopamine dynamics in Drosophila learning and memory, as well as the molecular consequences of dopamine transport dysregulation.

 Helen Siddle (Technician)